aionthebeach/DiscordGreeterBot/README.md

 # DiscordGreeterBot
 This is a simple project that enables our greeter bot, WelcomeWhale.
+WelcomeWhale will send a DM if our informational links as well as a greeting in general chat.

 ## Use for your own